There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-When Scotland is left without an heir to the Scottish throne, Edward King of England (Stephen Dillane) is chosen to appoint a new king of Scotland.
-Rather than appoint a new king like he was asked, King Edward decides to invade Scotland and absorb the land into his rule.
-The war lasted eight years, but has finally reached it's conclusion with England being victorious.
-The leaders of Scotland have accepted King Edward's terms to facilitate peace, but Robert Bruce (Chris Pine) is starting a rebellion to take back control of his homeland.
+When Scotland was left without an heir to the throne, Edward King of England (Stephen Dillane) was chosen to appoint the new king of Scotland.
+Rather than appoint a new king like he was asked, King Edward decided to invade Scotland and absorb the land into his rule.
+The war lasted eight years, but has finally reached its conclusion with England coming out victorious.
+The leaders of Scotland have accepted King Edward's terms to facilitate peace, but a Scottish man named Robert Bruce (Chris Pine) wastes no time starting a rebellion to take back control of his homeland.

-In igniting a new rebellion, Robert Bruce has been recognized (by the people of Scotland) as King of Scots.
-In this new role, Robert Bruce struggles with protecting his family, the importance of chivalry, and risking the lives of good men.
-Robert Bruce must find a way to work out all of these issues as a leader, and must do so while at war with the nearly unstoppable English army.
+In igniting a new rebellion, Robert Bruce has been named—by the people of Scotland—as King of Scots.
+In this new role, Robert struggles with protecting his family, the importance of chivalry, and risking the lives of good men.
+He must find a way to work out all of these issues as a leader, and he must do so while at war with the nearly unstoppable English army.
 England’s army is a force to be reckoned with, but Robert’s army is filled with men desperate to preserve their nation’s freedom.
 Unfortunately, the outlaw king and his army are severely outnumbered, so they will need more than their righteous passion to succeed.

 The Pros & Cons